google-research-datasets/QED/README.md

 ## Overview of QED

+QED is a linguistically principled framework for explanations in question answering.
+As presented in the paper, given a question and a passage, QED represents an explanation of the answer as a combination of discrete, human-interpretable steps:
+1. **sentence selection** := identification of a sentence implying an answer to the question
+2. **refential equality** := identification of noun phrases in the question and the answer sentence that refer to the same thing
+3. **predicate entailment** := confirmation that the predicate in the sentence entails the predicate in the question once referential equalities are abstracted away.

+These steps are all exhibited in the following example figure from the paper:

 ## Data Description

-The QED dataset consists of a training set of 7950 examples and a validation set of 1355 examples.
-These are distributed in JSON Lines format, with one QED example per file.
+The QED dataset consists of a training set of 7638 examples and a validation set of 1355 examples.
+These are distributed in JSON Lines format, with one QED example per line.
 Two files are provided:
 * nq-qed-train.jsonlines (the training set)
 * nq-qed-dev.jsonlines (the validation set)